adam-blakeney/ExecuStore/README.md

 1. **Landing Page**
-- Simple landing page, with carosuel showing links and relevant images.
+- Simple landing page, with feature image.
 - A navbar that directs users to product pages, blogs and profiles.
-- Nav elements will also have a modal search and active cart element.
+- Nav elements will also have a search and current cart element and profile.
-- The footer of the page will diplay some info about the company and further nav elements to social media etc.
+- The footer of the page will diplay some info about the company and further nav elements to social media and map etc.
 2. **Log In/Register Page**
 - This page enables the user to input a username and password.
 - The page will link to a register page where the user can register details.